 There are some special rules that may allow you to catch up on the pension contributions you could have made in the previous three tax years.
-In 2024/25, you can exploit your unused annual allowance dating back to 2021/22.
+In 2023/24, you can exploit your unused annual allowance dating back to 2020/21.
 This is known as 'carry forward'.
-The rules are relatively complicated, but, in theory at least, if your earnings are high enough and you have not paid into a pension in recent years, it would be possible to make up to £200,000 of pension contributions in 2024/25.
-This facility may be particularly helpful for those who had to reduce pension contributions because income was squeezed by high inflation.
+The rules are relatively complicated, but, in theory at least, if your earnings are high enough and you have not paid into a pension in recent years, it would be possible to make up to £180,000 of pension contributions in 2023/24 (£200,000 in 2024/25) with full tax relief.
+This facility may be particularly helpful for those who had to reduce pension contributions during the Covid-19 crisis or because income was squeezed by inflation.